 This chapter discusses the financial plan for the 2040 LRTP.
 Federal legislation requires that the LRTP be "financially constrained"; in other words, the cost of implementing and maintaining transportation improvements should be within a funding amount that can reasonably be expected to be available during the life of the plan.

-Federal regulations establish the requirements for the financial plan in Title 23, Section 450.322(f) (10), of the Code of Federal Regulations.
+Federal regulations establish the requirements for the financial plan in Title 23, Section 450.322(f)(10), of the Code of Federal Regulations.
 To summarize, the regulations state that the financial plan should include the following:

-- Estimates of costs and revenue sources needed to operate and maintain federalaid highways and public transportation - Estimates of funds that will be available to support the LRTP implementation and that are agreed upon by the MPO, public transportation operator(s), and the state - Recommendations on any additional financing strategies to fund projects and programs included in the LRTP - Revenue and cost estimates that use an inflation rate to reflect "year of expenditure dollars" and that have been developed cooperatively by the MPO, state, and public transportation operator
+- Estimates of costs and revenue sources needed to operate and maintain federal-aid highways and public transportation - Estimates of funds that will be available to support the LRTP implementation and that are agreed upon by the MPO, public transportation operator(s), and the state - Recommendations on any additional financing strategies to fund projects and programs included in the LRTP - Revenue and cost estimates that use an inflation rate to reflect "year of expenditure dollars" and that have been developed cooperatively by the MPO, state, and public transportation operator of funds available to pay for these improvements.

-Funding to implement the LRTP recommendations comes from federal, state, and local sources.
-This financial element of the LRTP includes estimates of costs that would be required to implement the LRTP as well as estimates of existing and contemplated sources of funds available to pay for these improvements.
 Different sets of revenue assumptions apply for capital, for operations and maintenance (O&M), and for each mode-non-motorized (pedestrian, bicycle, and trail facilities); public transportation; and streets and highways.
 The costs to design, construct, operate, and maintain all elements of the committed and recommended projects in the LRTP through 2040 are more than \$775 million.
 Additional funding would be required to address the illustrative projects identified in Chapter 12 of the LRTP.
 The following references and documents were used to develop this chapter.